 - Disproportionate Retribution: Unintentional.
 The villains usually sneak around getting kids to mildly misbehave or putting them in temporarily foul moods.
 For these terrible offenses against society, Bibleman obliterates said villains with his high-tech weaponry.

-- Edited for Syndication: When this series had aired on TBN, it recieved various cuts.
-While every episode got cuts for time, some episodes had been modernized with new soundtracks and the then current bibleman logo.
-In addition, the two part episode "Jesus Our Savior" was made into a three parter, and the one-part episode "Shattering the Prince of Pride" was made into a two parter.
+- Edited for Syndication: When this series had aired on TBN, it received various cuts.
+While every episode got cuts for time, some episodes had been modernized with new soundtracks and the then current Bibleman logo.
+In addition, the two-part episode "Jesus Our Savior" was made into a three-parter, and the one-part episode "Shattering the Prince of Pride" was made into a two-parter.

 - Evil Is Petty: The villains have no higher purpose than picking on grade schoolers and are proud of it.